1. DraftKings Sportsbook Mobile App Illinois

 Frequently Asked Questions

-DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks are the mobile sportsbooks available for the launch of the 2020 NFL season.
+DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks were the mobile sportsbooks available for the launch of the 2020 NFL season.
 However, William Hill and PointsBet both joined the market shortly after.
-Both Barstool Sportsbook and BetMGM are expected to launch by the end of 2020.
+Both Barstool Sportsbook and BetMGM are expected to enter in 2022, once online registration becomes legal.

 Yes, but sportsbooks still need approval from the Illinois Gaming Board.
 Seven Illinois casinos were granted Master Sports Wagering licenses that allow sportsbooks to ask for mobile betting approval.
 Penn National/Barstool Sportsbook at Argosy Casino in Alton could be the next sportsbook to go mobile.